 Reliability refers to the degree of certainty and predictability in travel times on the transportation system.
-Mobility refers to the ability and level of ease to travel along a highway facility.
+Mobility refers to the ability and level of ease to travel on a transportation-related facility.

-UDOT also considered the goals put forward by the City of Cottonwood Heights in its Wasatch Boulevard Master Plan, goals such as a connected network of paths and trails for transportation and recreation and a balance of livability, roadway capacity, and sustainable canyon access (City of Cottonwood Heights 2019).
+Heights in its adopted Wasatch Boulevard Master Plan, goals such as a connected network of paths and trails for transportation and recreation and a balance of livability, roadway capacity, and sustainable canyon access (City of Cottonwood Heights 2019).
 These goals are a secondary objective of the project that UDOT used to develop and refine the project alternatives for this segment of S.R.
 210, not to eliminate alternatives from consideration.